 The Student Mentor Scheme provides advice and guidance to all students whilst living in University accommodation.
-The Scheme can help with a variety of issues including:
+The Scheme can help with a variety of areas including:

-- Shared living and accommodation related issues - Academic issues - Financial matters - General wellbeing whilst living and studying at the University
+- Shared living and accommodation related matters - Academic issues - Budgeting - General wellbeing whilst living and studying at the University

 The scheme offers a variety of services to students throughout the academic year.
-This includes individual mentoring support, mediation to help students work through any flat issues and help when students decide to move into a house after their first year.
+This includes individual mentoring support, workshops, mediation to help students work through any flat problems and help when students decide to move into a house after their first year.
 In addition, students will receive useful information to help tackle important issues.

-The Student Mentor Scheme also provides a large Welcome Team which will assist students upon arrival with moving into University accommodation and will visit flats over the first few weeks of the academic year to help with any queries which may arise.
+The Student Mentor Scheme also provides Welcome Team which will assist students upon arrival with moving into University accommodation and who will conduct flat welcome meetings during Welcome Week.
 They will also run a number of events and activities to help students settle into their time at University.